djh1997/proj324/docs/index.md

 $$ { \frac {160} {98.8}} = 48.45 \text{ vertical pixels per degree}$$

-So, this will cause issues since the dot placed on the LCD will end up in the the wrong place without scaling.
+So, this will cause issues since the dot placed on the LCD will end up in the wrong place without scaling.

 ## Frame

 I decided to laser cut the frame since this would be more cost and time effective.
 Also glasses frames tend to be fairly 2-dimensional.
-In the following image you can the the design iterations.
+In the following image you can see the design iterations.

 ![image](frame/devcycle.png)